chef/automate/components/docs-chef-io/content/automate/flags.md

 Use the beta, lega, or feat flags to turn on or off beta, legacy, or in-development features.

 Select anywhere on the Chef Automate interface and enter "feat", "lega", or "beta" to open the feature flags window.
-Toggle your desired feature to either the “ON” or "OFF" position.
+Toggle your desired feature to either the "ON" or "OFF" position.